Green Cleaning: Why It Matters

 Let’s face it, we all want clean and healthy homes and workplaces.
 Traditional cleaning products have been helping us to achieve this goal for a very long time.
 In fact, they are so ingrained in our culture that many of us still use the same cleaning products that our parents and grandparents used.
 If it was good enough for grandma, it should be good enough for us, right?

-What grandma did not know is that many of the chemicals in traditional cleaning products are both detrimental to our health and the health of the environment.
-Many of the chemicals used in traditional cleaning products are caustic, can cause eye, nose, throat, and skin irritation, and have been linked to early-onset asthma in children.
-According to the Environmental Protection Agency, of the more than 2.1 million janitorial workers in the U.S., 6% suffered workplace injuries due to chemical exposure.
-Long-term studies have shown that some chemicals contained in commercial cleaning products can be linked to cancer, depressed nervous systems, and birth defects.
+What grandma did not know is that many of the chemicals in traditional cleaning products are both detrimental to our health and the environment.
+Many of the chemicals used in traditional cleaning products are caustic and can cause eye, nose, throat, and skin irritation.
+Many have been linked to early-onset asthma in children.

 Common Chemical Culprits

-- Ammonia – Ammonia is an air pollutant and a major source of nitrogen oxide which is toxic for plants and the animals that eat them.
+Ammonia is an air pollutant and a major source of nitrogen oxide which is toxic for plants and the animals that eat them.

-- Phosphates – Phosphates are commonly used in household detergents and are known to cause eutrophication which spurs excessive algae growth.
+Phosphates are commonly used in household detergents and are known to cause eutrophication which spurs excessive algae growth.
 Eutrophication is the prime suspect for large algae blooms that cause red tide.
 Large algae blooms absorb huge amounts of oxygen from the water and can kill off entire marine ecosystems.

 How Green Cleaning Products Help the Environment